 Teacher alternative certification programs are designed for people who do not possess teacher certification or formal training to enter the classroom.
 If you are considering a career in teaching but aren't certified, the following information will help you understand the process and research your options.

 To teach in Texas you must possess a Bachelor's degree, complete teacher training through an approved program and pass the appropriate teacher certification tests for the subject and grade level in which you wish to teach.
 Read more about How to Become a Teacher in Texas to explore your potential and options.

 Alternative teacher certification programs vary dramatically in their requirements, scope, complexity and the level of support they offer to candidates in their programs.
 However, these programs generally prepare and train future teachers to develop curriculum, present in the classroom, aid in student development and understand education administration.
 These programs also help prepare candidates for the exams required to teach by the state of Texas.
 Certification programs differ in length of study, but most programs require a year to complete.

-Explore the route to teaching certification provided by the Texas Board of Education.
+Explore the route to becoming an educator in Texas through alternative certification provided by the Texas Education Agency.

 CERTIFICATION PROGRAM REQUIREMENTS